arrow-udf/arrow-udf/README.md

 [![Docs](https://docs.rs/arrow-udf/badge.svg)](https://docs.rs/arrow-udf)

 Easily create and run user-defined functions (UDF) on Apache Arrow.
-You can define functions in Rust or Python, run natively or on WebAssembly.
+You can define functions in Rust, Python or JavaScript, run natively or on WebAssembly.

 ## Usage